top of page

 How do I get my data from the T: drive?

-There are a couple ways to do this.
+There are 2 possible ways to do this:

-In the “connect to”, “host”, or similar field enter
+In your program click the “connect to”, “host”, or similar field enter:

 When prompted for your user name and password use the same one that you log onto the beamline with, typically b_lastname or b_group’slastname